nndd91/twitclone/README.md

 As a user, I can make my account private or public
 As a user, I can tag my tweets
 As a user, I can mentioned another user in my tweet
+As a user, I can share my tweet
+As a user, I can view a list of messages